Pitso4859/Pitso4859/README.md

 ## 💼 About Me
 I am a **final-year IT student** at Vaal University of Technology with a passion for **Java development, Spring Boot, front-end development, databases, cloud, AI, and networking**.

-I enjoy building **robust applications**, designing **interactive GUIs**, and managing **databases with MySQL and PostgreSQL**.
-I thrive in collaborative environments and love solving problems creatively.

 - 🌍 Based in Johannesburg, South Africa
 - ✉️ Contact: [pnkotolane@gmail.com](mailto:pnkotolane@gmail.com)
 - 🧠 Currently learning **Spring Boot & Advanced Java**